On the cozero-divisor graphs assosciated to rings: Declarations

-The first author gratefully acknowledge for providing financial support to CSIR (09/719(0093)/2019-EMR-I) government of India.
-The third author wishes to acknowledge the support of MATRICS Grant (MTR/2018/000779) funded by SERB, India.
+We are thankful to the referee for valuable suggestions which helped in improving the presentation of the paper. \textbf{Funding}: The second author gratefully acknowledge for providing financial support to CSIR (09/719(0093)/2019-EMR-I)) government of India.

+\textbf{Conflicts of interest/Competing interests}: There is no conflict of interest regarding the publishing of this paper.